aabidsofi19/zivero-monorep/README.md

 # Zivero

-This is the official Mono repo for the Zivero Ecommerce Engine
+This is the official Mono repo for the Zivero Ecommerce Engine Zivero is an e-commerce project built using a monorepo structure, with a backend powered by Python, Django, and GraphQL API, and utilizing MongoDB and PostgreSQL as its databases.
+The frontend consists of a Vue3 app called "admin" and a Vue2 + Vuetify app called "store-front".
 ## What's inside?

 This mono repo uses [Yarn](https://classic.yarnpkg.com/lang/en/) as a package manager. and uses turborepo for monorepo mangement .

 It includes the following packages/apps:

+### Prerequisites

+- Python 3.x
+- Node.js and yarn v18.3.0
+- MongoDB v6  and PostgreSQL

 ### Apps and Packages